StefanHaslhofer/HardwareDesign/README.md

 Commands used to generate a _.bit_-file: [deploy.bat](deploy.bat).

-### Learning Verilog
+### (Re)learning VHDL
 To keep it short: very special thanks to [nandland.com](https://nandland.com/).

 ### Program the ESP32
 The ULX3S' on-board ESP32 can be programmed using the passthru bitstream.
 The whole process is described in the [ULX3S manual](https://github.com/emard/ulx3s/blob/master/doc/MANUAL.md).

 ## Implementation
 This section highlights the most important core concepts of my project implementation as well as encountered problems and how I solved them.

 ### Core Concept
-I chose a memory mapped I/O approach for communication between a singly-cycle RISC-V core (running on the FPGA) and the on-board ESP32.
+I chose a memory mapped I/O approach for communication between a RISC-V core (running on the FPGA) and the on-board ESP32.
+I did not implement the RISC-V core by myself but rather used code provided in the lecture _Rechnerarchitektur_.